-Maintaining the health of organelles within is akin to sustaining the well-being of vital organs in the human body.
+Maintaining the health of organelles within cells is akin to sustaining the well-being of vital organs in the human body.
 Among these subcellular structures, mitochondria fuel cellular activities, while lysosomes play a crucial role in maintaining cellular cleanliness.

 While the protein TFEB was known to be involved in organelle maintenance, its specific targets were unknown.
 Through a meticulous examination of active genes under certain conditions and utilizing chromatin immunoprecipitation, the researchers revealed that the gene responsible for HKDC1 is a direct target of TFEB.
 Furthermore, they observed an upregulation of HKDC1 under conditions of stress affecting either mitochondria or lysosomes.